Indra Putra Mahayuddin: Felda United

-Indra joined Felda United, who were just relegated to the Premier League, at the end of the 2013.
+Indra Putra joined Felda United, who were just relegated to the Premier League, at the end of the 2013.
 He helped the club finish runners-up in the 2014 Malaysia Premier League, and the club was promoted straight back to the Malaysia Super League after only being in the second division for one season.

-Third Stint with Kelantan
+Third stint with Kelantan

-On 30 December 2015, Indra was officially announced as Kelantan new signing during a friendly match with PKNP by Kelantan FA President, Annuar Musa.
+On 30 December 2015, Indra Putra was officially announced as Kelantan new signing during a friendly match with PKNP by Kelantan FA President, Annuar Musa.
 He was released at the end of his contract.

-Kuala Lumpur
+Kuala Lumpur City

-On 3 December 2017, Indra signed a contract with newly promoted side Kuala Lumpur after being released by Kelantan.
+On 3 December 2017, Indra Putra signed a contract with newly promoted side Kuala Lumpur City after being released by Kelantan.
 He scored his first goal in a 2–2 draw against Pahang FA.
-He then scored his second goal against his former club, Kelantan FA in a 4–2 defeat.
-On 27 April 2019 he scored 100 goal in Malaysian Super League against PKNS; his first goal was 21 February 2004 against Sabah FA.
+He then scored his second goal against his former club, Kelantan in a 4–2 defeat.
+On 27 April 2019 he scored 100 goal in Malaysian Super League against PKNS; his first goal was 21 February 2004 against Sabah.

+Perak

+In January 2022, Indra Putra returned to Perak after nearly 19 years away from the club.

+Kelantan United

+On 3 January 2023, Indra Putra joined Malaysia Super League club Kelantan United where he was named as the club captain for the 2023 season.

+PT Athletic

+In April 2024, Indra Putra signed for Malaysia A1 Semi-Pro League club PT Athletic where he was named as the club captain.

 International career

-The right-footed player started represented Malaysia for the 2001 Sea Games in Kuala Lumpur, Malaysia.
-After that, he joined national team in the FA Premier League Asia Cup 2003 and also in the 2002 Tiger Cup in Thailand, helping Malaysia national football team to a 4th-place finish.
+Indra Putra has played for the Malaysia at youth level and senior level.
+He represented Malaysia U-23 for the 2001 Sea Games in Kuala Lumpur, Malaysia.